JoshuaSchwartz00/CIDSEAIDatasetCapstone1/recipe_media/README_Recipes.txt

 - Create a folder where you want the generated files to be stored.
 - Copy the python script to that folder and run it through the command line, i.e. "python3 WikiHow_recipes_6.py"
+- Wait for the script to finish.
+This may take 15-20 minutes.